 In September 2017 a Stamford session is being started which will run at Stamford school.
 The club is continuing to flourish and details of our current sessions are detailed on the Individual session Tabs –

-- The Club is generally aimed at those of 8 years of age (year 4 at schools, but some younger children do attend) and older (including adults) with a full fencing session using Epees.
+Who – The Club is generally aimed at those of 7/8 years of age (year 4 at schools, but some younger children do attend) and older (fencers attend into their 70s so no limit on upper age) with a full fencing session using Epees.

-There can be some flexibility on ages, however please call/get in touch to discuss for younger children, as the Yarwell Musketeer sessions are targetted at this younger age-group.
+There can be some flexibility on ages, however please call/get in touch to discuss for younger children as this younger age-group sometimes struggles with the weight of Epees.

 See individual venue tabs.